Guess Who's Coming to Dinner: Production

 According to Kramer, he and Rose intentionally structured the film to debunk ethnic stereotypes.
 The young doctor, a typical role for the young Sidney Poitier, was created idealistically perfect, so that the only possible objections to his marrying Joanna would be his race, or the fact she had only known him for 10 days; the character has thus graduated from a top school, begun innovative medical initiatives in Africa, refused to have premarital sex with his fiancée despite her willingness, and leaves money in an open container on his future father-in-law's desk in payment for a long-distance phone call he has made.
 Kramer and Rose completed the film script in five weeks.

 Kramer stated later that the principal actors believed so strongly in the premise that they agreed to act in the project even before seeing the script.
 Production had been set for January 1967 and ended on May 24, 1967.
-At age 67, Spencer Tracy was in poor health with heart disease, diabetes, high-blood pressure, respiratory disease, and other ailments.
-Aware of Tracy's failing health, insurance companies refused to cover him for the period of filming.
+At age 67, Tracy was in poor health with heart disease, diabetes, high-blood pressure, respiratory disease, and other ailments.
+Aware of Tracy's declining health, insurance companies refused to cover him for the period of filming.
 Kramer and Hepburn put their salaries in escrow so that if he should die during the production, filming could be completed with another actor.
 According to Kramer, "You're never examined for insurance until a few weeks before a picture starts.
 [Even] with all his drinking and ailments, Tracy always qualified for insurance before, so nobody thought it would be a problem in this case.
 But it was.
 We couldn't get insurance for Spence.
 The situation looked desperate.
 So then we figured out a way of handling it.
 Kate and I put up our own salaries to compensate for the lack of an insurance company for Spence.
 And we were allowed to proceed."

 The filming schedule was altered to accommodate Tracy's failing health.
 All of Tracy's scenes and shots were filmed between 9:00 am and noon of each day to give him adequate time to rest for the remainder of the day.
 For example, most of Tracy's dialogue scenes were filmed in such a way that during close-ups on other characters, a stand-in was substituted for him.